Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach

 The paper is organized as follows.
-Section II covers background information including RPL and internal attacks against RPL.
-Section III discusses related studies in the field of intrusion detection on RPL.
-The ID architectures are introduced in detail in Section IV.
-Experimental settings and results are evaluated in Section V. Section VI discusses the results comparatively for each architecture and, the possible future studies.
-Finally, Section VII concludes the findings of this study.
+Section~\ref{section_background} covers background information, including RPL and attacks.
+Section~\ref{section_related-work} discusses related studies in the field of intrusion detection on RPL.
+In Section~\ref{section_architecture-analysis}, we introduce and analyze various ID architectures in detail.
+The key findings observed from the analysis of architectures are given and discussed in detail in Section~\ref{section_comparative-analysis-architecture}.
+Section~\ref{section_federated-architecture} presents FedID, offering a comparative evaluation of its detection performance and discussing its advantages and disadvantages over other architectures.
+Section~\ref{section_discussion} provides a comparative discussion of the results for each architecture, including FedID, and outlines possible future studies.
+Finally, Section~\ref{section_conclusion} concludes the findings of this study.